rmjarvis/TreeCorr/README.rst

         Installing corr2 script to /anaconda3/bin

    or similar in the output to see where the scripts are installed.
-If the directory is not in your path, you will also get a warning message at the end letting you know which directory you should add to your path if you want to run these scripts.
+If the directory is not in your PATH, you will also get a warning message at the end letting you know which directory you should add to your path if you want to run these scripts.